Small business SEO | A Primer in 4 steps

-Here is how you easily identify the keywords with the most value to your business.
+Here is how you can easily identify keywords with the most value to your business.

 High value keywords have:

-- relevant search volume (Aim for 20 to 150 searches per month)
+- Relevant search volume (Aim for more than 300 searches per month)

-With this in mind, I always suggest small business owners new to SEO, start off with low-volume keywords.
-This ensures that your domain can rank on the first page and towards the top of the page.
+With this in mind, I always suggest small business owners new to SEO, start off with relatively low-volume keywords.
+This increases your chances of ranking on the first page.
 It's better to get 10 clicks a month, than none at all.

 Additionally, your optimised content will rank for similar relevant keywords.
 As a result, a piece of great content ranking for the keyword "where to buy beer making supplies" will most likely also rank well for the keyword "where to buy brewing supplies".